- Role-based, attribute-based, & just-in-time access to infrastructure

-- Executive sponsor - ultimately, this person must be able to answer as to why the organization is pursuing SOC2.
-This person must also be able to understand and continuously explain why, for example, next year's revenue depends on completing SOC2.
+Ultimately, this person must be able to answer why the organization is pursuing SOC 2.
+This person must also be able to understand and continuously explain why, for example, next year's revenue depends on completing SOC 2.
 It will also help if this individual had some experience with risk management.
 If you have a particularly complex organization, your executive sponsor will have a lot of work to do.

-- Project manager - this person will help drive the SOC 2 effort and manage the day-to-day responsibilities of gathering information, scheduling resources, etc. Your project manager doesn't necessarily need to fully understand the requirements for SOC2 certification or have compliance expertise, but they need to be good at getting tasks completed across the organization.
+This person will help drive the SOC 2 effort and manage the day-to-day responsibilities of gathering information, scheduling resources, etc. Your project manager doesn't necessarily need to fully understand the requirements for SOC 2 certification or have compliance expertise, but they need to be good at getting tasks completed across the organization.

-- Primary author - you need someone senior in the primary author position who can handle some quasi-legal technical writing.
-This person also needs to understand the business and operations, otherwise that person will be ineffective when interviewing other teams, thus slowing down your entire SOC2 progress.
+You need someone senior in the primary author position who can handle some quasi-legal technical writing.
+This person also needs to understand the business and operations, otherwise, that person will be ineffective when interviewing other teams, thus slowing down your entire SOC 2 progress.

-- Legal - as you begin creating and refining policies, ask your legal team for input early in the process.
-They will also play an important part in working with your business partners and third party vendors when contracts need to be updated.
+As you begin creating and refining policies, ask your legal team for input early in the process.
+They will also play an important part in working with your business partners and third-party vendors when contracts need to be updated.
 Your legal team’s counsel and support of your audit will be an ongoing need even after the initial audit is finished, as you will continually tune your documentation year over year.

 Also, keep in mind that although your other employees aren’t officially part of your team, treat them as auxiliary members.
 They will be significantly affected by the changes you make during the SOC 2 initiative.
 Specifically, the new policies and procedures you create will change the way they work, particularly around the processing integrity of sensitive data such as customer data and personal information.
 For example, SOC 2 requires that service providers have fairly strict password requirements, which may prompt you to install a password management system.
 Learning and using this new password system will create more work for your users - at least initially.
 Be prepared for some pushback, and ensure your SOC 2 team is ready to handle questions and criticism.